Basic USDA Closing Costs in Your City, Your State

 The terms of a USDA loan includes 100% financing with no down payment required.
-However, just like traditional loans there are associated closing costs when buying a property and taking a loan from a lender.
+However, just like traditional loans there are associated closing costs when buying a property in Your City, Your State from a lender.
 Closing costs refer to the expenses associated with buying a property.

 The purchaser, upon receipt of their loan, usually pays these settlement fees from the lender.
 You will receive a good faith estimate of what these fees are from your realtor or the lender.
 To cover this expense you can choose to pay all or part of the closing costs up front or roll the closing costs into the overall loan.

 The difference between the agreed upon price of the home and the appraised value of your home can be used to finance the closing costs when seeking a USDA mortgage.
 In other words, your home loan will not cover more than the appraised value of the property.
-Closing your home can be exciting and our team of USDA loan professionals in the area that can help you avoid any surprises.
+Closing your home can be exciting and our team of USDA loan professionals in Your City, Your State that can help you avoid any surprises.

 All closing costs must be listed in your settlement form, a document is required to be completed prior to finalizing the purchase price of your home.